Bright letters: 1:04 AM glowed on Shelly’s phone screen with a DNA helix twirling the letters, G A R C I A, in the background.

 “Friendly, chatty, young like you,” Garcia had described his son.

-What about Lucky?
+What about Lucky, she wondered?
 What would she say to finding a teenage boy in their apartment this morning?

-She heard the massive double wooden doors creak open, then loud footsteps on the landing, followed by dragging and banging until the racket stopped in front of her apartment — silence and then a tentative knock.
+On the first floor, the massive double wooden doors creaked open, then she heard loud footsteps on the landing, followed by dragging and banging until the racket stopped in front of her apartment— silence and then a tentative knock.

-Smiling down at her, he stuck out one bony hand with long fingers and said, “Hi, Dr. Narayan, I am George Garcia.
+Smiling down at her, he stuck out one bony hand with long fingers.
+“Hi, Dr. Narayan, I am George Garcia.
 So sorry to keep ringing your bell.”

-Trying to keep her voice calm and level, Shelly then asked, “Is your dad on his way up too?
+Her voice level, Shelly then asked, “Is your dad on his way up too?
 Come on in.
 Here’s a towel to dry yourself.
 The irrigation around here does get crazy.
 Here you go, hand sanitizer.
 Welcome to California!

-“Take your shoes off,” she said next, trying to sound welcoming.
+“Take your shoes off.”
+She tried to sound welcoming.
 “And put all your wet stuff, yes, your bag too — there on top of that blue mat.
 The floors are hardwood.
 We don’t get them wet.

-“Oh no!
+“Oh no, George.
 We don’t wear shoes inside this apartment.
 They go on the mat too.
 But keep your socks on or your feet will be cold.

 “Where’s your dad?”

-Chaos had come knocking.
-Next, the cat slipped out into the stairwell and she scooped him upl.
+Next, the cat slipped out into the stairwell, and she scooped him up.
+Chaos has come knocking, she thought.

-“Livingstone was a feral kitten and will still run off outside.”
+“Livingstone was a feral kitten and will still run off outside,” she said.
+“But don’t let him out.
+He belongs to my housemate.”

 The boy’s face softened.
 He touched a finger to the animal’s nose.

-“So where’s your father?” she repeated for the third time.
+“So where’s your father?” she asked for the third time.

-“He’ll call you,” he added, resembling his awkward father even in facial expressions and bent glasses.”
+“He’ll call you,” he added, resembling his awkward father even in facial expressions and the frames of his glasses.”

 “Please sit down, George.
 Have you eaten?”